tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ## Questions and Discussion Topics

 * Should we split the <code><i>Type</i>TensorData</code> into distinct interfaces for read-only and read-write tensors?

 * Should we plan now user-allocated tensors or can we live with TensorFlow tensors only for now?

+* The repetition of all new tensor factories and method for each supported datatype pollutes a bit the namespace of the classes they are being added to and are more prone to mistakes if user picks the wrong variant.<br>A solution would be to use generic TF types instead of standard Java types in the declaration of our tensor, so we can retrieve automatically the appropriate <code>
+<i>Type</i>TensorData</code> variant for a given tensor.
+For instance, instead of `Tensor<Double>`,
+we could have `Tensor<TFDouble>`, where `TFDouble` extends from `TFType<DoubleTensorData>`.
+This way, we could only invoke `tensor.data()` on a given tensor.<br>There are also other advantages of using custom TF types (that can be discussed about) and such solution has already been suggested and evaluated when generics were initially added to TF Java classes.
+But Java types were chosen because they are more intuitive for programmers.<br>Should we reconsider it?